Each-way betting splits your stake into two bets: one to win, one to place.

 - 16 or more runners = four places

-The next variable is the bookmaker terms for each-way betting.
-The first thing to consider is are they offering an extra place?
+The next variable is the bookmaker’s terms for each-way betting.
+The first thing to consider is whether they are offering an extra place?

 For example, some bookmakers can offer up to eight places on the Grand National.
-That is a unique situation though because there are 40 runners.
-You are more likely to see five places from a bookmaker when there is 20 runners in a normal midweek race for example.
+That is a unique situation, though, because there are 40 runners.
+You are more likely to see five places from a bookmaker when there are 20 runners in a normal midweek race for example.

 These are also special offers that certain bookmakers will do from time to time, and they can be quite valuable, as we will discuss later in this post.